 Photo by Eloise Ross

 Ming Ho is an experienced screenwriter, script editor, and active campaigner on dementia and carer issues.
 She began her career as Script Executive at independent Zenith Productions, working across a slate of British film and TV drama, including Hamish Macbeth, and later wrote for EastEnders, Casualty, Heartbeat, and The Bill.
 Ming took a career break to care for her mother who has dementia and has returned to the industry with a focus on original work for stage, screen, and radio.
-Her moving play, The Things We Never Said, aired on BBC Radio 4 on 11 May 2017, starring Lia Williams and Siân Phillips and is available on BBC iPlayer until 10 June 2017.
+Her moving play, The Things We Never Said, aired on BBC Radio 4 on 11 May 2017, starring Lia Williams and Siân Phillips, and can be read at the BBC Radio Drama Archive.

 It’s well-known that carers tend to put their own needs last, because everything else is more urgent; add self-employment into that mix, and not only personal needs drop down the list, but career and financial stability.

 Your moving BBC Radio 4 drama – The Things We Never Said – deals with the impact of dementia and beautifully captures a haunting but relentless sense of loss and longing to be remembered by your loved one.
 Can you tell us more about it?

 My mum has been developing dementia for up to twenty years – maybe even more from the very earliest symptoms.
 She’s now in nursing care, but it’s been a long journey and a heartbreaking one for me as an only child.
 My dad died of cancer when I was a student, so mum and I have been each other’s only immediate family for nearly thirty years, and she was the only person to know much of my youth; now she doesn’t really know who I am.